xLeandro-O/breathe-easy-app1/Project_Requirements_and_GradingRubric.md

 4. UX/UI
 a.)Right now, this is a very plain looking app.
 Style it up! b.)This is where you get to be creative, but don't make it too complicated.
 Go back and look at your other projects and use that for inspiration.
-5. Connect your Render.com postgresql
-a.)you'll need to get the go to Render and click on the postgresql that you set up to get the
+5. Connect your Render.com postgresql to your web app a.)when you get to this part, please let me know and I'll work with you to get it set up...